 The National Incident Radio Support Cache (NIRSC) is a national resource composed of multi-channel radio systems, frequencies, and speciality radio communications equipment available for supporting complex incident communications.
-The purpose of NIRSC is to provide portable emergency communication services in a professional, prompt, customer-oriented manner while optimizing resources and minimizing risk.
+The purpose of NIRSC is to provide portable emergency communication services in a professional, prompt, customeroriented manner while optimizing resources and minimizing risk.

-NIRSC major focus is wildland fire suppression, but NIRSC equipment, personnel, and frequencies have been deployed and utilized on hurricanes, floods, earthquakes, volcanic eruptions, oil spills, and other man-made and natural disasters where federal assistance is required.
+NIRSC major focus is wildland fire suppression, but NIRSC equipment, personnel, and frequencies can be deployed and utilized on hurricanes, floods, earthquakes, volcanic eruptions, oil spills, and other man-made and natural disasters where federal assistance is required.

 The information outlined below must be considered when ordering and using NIRSC equipment.
-All NIRSC frequencies, both UHF and VHF, must be cleared for use BEFORE shipment is made.
-All NIRSC frequencies are cleared and assigned by the CDO or COMC if assigned.
+All NIRSC frequencies, both UHF and VHF, must be assigned and cleared by the Communication Duty Officer (CDO) or Communications Coordinator (COMC) for use BEFORE shipment is made.